ash2shukla/Data-centric-application-Development/README.md

 ### Q. So is it like a virtual machine ?

 Yes *like* a VM but way more lighter than a VM.
 It doesnt hold system resources the way the VMs do.
-It doesnt talk directly talk to the kernel to give it resources so creating and destroying these containers is pretty fast !
+It doesnt talk directly to the kernel to give it resources so creating and destroying these containers is pretty fast !

 ### Q. How can I create one container ?